knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 Each station functions as an independent module.
 Once all parts are ready, they come together in a final assembly line.

 ![Modular design](./figures/ch-6-design-with-modularity.jpg)
+*Modular architecture design highlighting the concept of independent assembly modules.*

 **Advantages:**